 - What we Don’t Like: Basic rooms are quite small, Complex probably too BIG!

 Unlike most of the hotels on our list, which are all quite new (apar from he Flamingo) Caesars Palace is old, really old.
 It first opened its doors in 1966.
-A lot has changed on the Stip since them, Casino’s have risen and fallen, the old cleared out for the new and the strip has expanded in all directions.
-One Constant however has been Caesars.
+A lot has changed on the Stip since then.
+Casino’s have risen and fallen, the old cleared out for the new and the strip has expanded in all directions.
+One Constant, however, has been Caesars.
 Except it hasn’t.